 The charm of backcountry skiing and snowboarding, how to get started, and BC Guide Club with tours for beginners | Ski & Snowboard

-Backcountry skiing is the free-skiing experience in untouched, untamed nature that is not managed by humans .
-It is a field that anyone who has been skiing or snowboarding for a long time dreams of, and one that they hope to experience someday.
-Once you step into the world of backcountry skiing, you will be overwhelmed by its scale, your interest in skiing and snowboarding will expand, and you will become addicted.
-But what exactly is its appeal?
+where you can freely ski through untouched nature, untouched by human management,,is a dream destination for anyone who has been skiing or snowboarding for a long time.
+Once you step into the world of backcountry, you'll be overwhelmed by its scale, your world of skiing and snowboarding will expand dramatically, and you'll become completely engrossed.
+So what exactly is its "charm"?

 INDEX